-Planet Princess is our internal program designed to protect, conserve, and recycle natural resources.
+Planet Princess and Operation Oceans Alive are our internal programs designed to protect, conserve, and recycle natural resources.
 At Princess Cruises, the environment is very important to us.
 Enjoying wonderful worldwide destinations is something we want to do for years to come, and to do this, we must be mindful of how we affect the environment.

 There’s an Environmental Officer (EO) on each ship who works with the shoreside Environmental Operations team, Captain, officers, and all crew members to ensure compliance with environmental policies and procedures.
 In addition to their technical responsibilities, EOs serve as the point of contact with guests who raise questions about what Princess does to protect the environment.

 Our Environmental Management System (EMS) is certified under the standards of the ISO14001.
 We must collaborate and coordinate to ensure we are always compliant.
 Our EMS regulates the fleet interactions with the environment and procedures on how to handle sensitive materials.
 It also runs consistent checks to make sure everything is being upheld to the standards of ISO14001.
 Please refer to the EMS manual on board for more information.